domfarolino/blog/_posts/2016-8-29-Merging-K-Sorted-Arrays-and-Linked-Lists.md

 The logic behind this algorithm is fairly simple and inefficient.
 Basically, we want to start with the first value of each of the $k$ vectors, pick the smallest value, and push it to our `finalList` vector.
-We then need to increment the index we're looking at for the vector we just took the min value from.
+We then need to increment the index we're keeping for the vector we just took the min value from.
 This implies that we need to keep some state of our progress made with each vector.
 A vector of vector iterators is used to hold our position in each of the $k$ vectors.
 While all iterators are not at the `.end()` of their corresponding list, we maintain a `minValue` variable, initialized